niHonkage/DocsLearning/en/guides/agent/node/code.md

 ```

 ### Mathematical Calculations
-When you need to perform complex mathematical calculations in a workflow, you can also use the code node.
+When you need to perform complex mathematical calculations in a agent, you can also use the code node.
 For example, calculating a complex mathematical formula or performing some statistical analysis on data.
 Here is a simple example that calculates the variance of an array:

 ```python
 def main(x: list) -> float: